Skip to content

 Custom build by in-house team€80,000+€140,000+Yes

 Custom-by-agency wins year one and widens the gap every year after.
 SaaS spend compounds with seats and feature gates while custom maintenance stays flat.
-The agency line uses our full-stack applications service baseline of €7,500 plus integration scope.
+The agency line uses a scoped custom build through the full-stack applications service plus integration scope.
 The in-house line assumes one mid-level developer at €70,000 loaded cost, which is the realistic floor in Berlin or Munich.

 What 'build' actually means in 2026